It's natural to want to have a major in mind when you start college. You can take steps now to make a choice—and still keep your options open.

 More Resources for Choosing a Major

-- You can consult books on choosing a major.
+- Consult some books on choosing a major and exploring careers.
 You can also take tests that help you assess your strengths and personality and translate that information into potential majors and careers.
 Your high school counselor should be able to provide these tests or tell you where you can access them.

 - What Can I Do with This Major? is an online database created by the University of Tennessee that lists common career areas by major.
 It can give you a good idea of the types of majors that exist and the types of careers those majors might prepare you for.